divvun/lang-sme-ml-swe/README.md

 e.g SMESWE-2layers-uni-gelu-synth.ipynb
 from North Sámi to Swedish, 2 encoder and 2 decoder layers, unigram encoding, gelu activation, all synthetic data

+Parts of the code were taken from this tutorial: https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML/Pytorch/more_advanced/seq2seq_transformer

 Helper functions: